All About Myelofibrosis

-Myelofibrosis primarily develops without a known cause (called primary myelofibrosis); however, other myeloproliferative diseases can progress into myelofibrosis.
+Myelofibrosis often develops without a known cause.
+This is called primary myelofibrosis.
+However, other myeloproliferative diseases can progress into myelofibrosis.
 Ten to fifteen percent of myelofibrosis cases have developed from a diagnosis of polycythemia vera or essential thrombocythemia (called secondary myelofibrosis).
 Though some families have a predisposition for the disease, it is not passed on or inherited.
 The disease is caused by a change in a gene that occurs during a person's lifetime.
 Perhaps this change is due to exposure to something in our environment (which family members may have in common).

-There is no known intervention to prevent myelofibrosis.
-Additionally, there is no screening test for the disease.
-However, routine blood work can be used as a screen to check the red and white blood cell counts as well as the platelet count.
-These tests can prompt further, more invasive testing, such as a bone marrow biopsy.
+There is no screening test for the disease.
+Routine blood work can be used as a screen to check the red and white blood cell counts as well as the platelet count.
+These tests can prompt other, more invasive testing, such as a bone marrow biopsy.

 What are the signs of myelofibrosis?

-About one third of individuals with myelofibrosis have no symptoms, which can make the disease difficult to detect.
-As the number of abnormal cells increase and healthy cells decrease, symptoms tend to develop, most often related to a low red blood cell count (anemia) or enlarged spleen.
-Anemia commonly presents as paleness, generalized fatigue, and shortness of breath during activity.
-Approximately 50-70% of patients report fatigue at the time of diagnosis.
-People may also develop chest pain or dizziness as the heart has to work harder to get adequate oxygen to the brain and other organs when the red blood cell count is low.
-A minority of patients report "constitutional symptoms", which include weight loss, low-grade fever, and night sweats.
+About one-third of individuals with myelofibrosis have no symptoms.
+This can make the disease difficult to detect.
+As the number of abnormal cells increases and healthy cells decreases, symptoms may develop.
+These symptoms are most often related to a low red blood cell count (anemia) or enlarged spleen.
+Individuals will anemia may be pale, fatigued, and have shortness of breath with activity.
+There may also be chest pain or dizziness as the heart has to work harder to get adequate oxygen to the brain and other organs when the red blood cell count is low.
+Other symptoms can include easy bruising/bleeding, multiple infections, weight loss, low-grade fever, and night sweats.
 Many patients will also experience intense itching, known as pruritis, caused by inflammation in the body.